 The series will air in April 2010 on NGCI’s Nat Geo Adventure channel, which is available in more than 40 countries around the world including: Italy, Singapore, Hong Kong, Germany, Spain, Portugal, Latin America, Indonesia, Thailand, the Philippines, Australia, Israel, Africa and the Middle East.

-Each episode showcases the world’s most unique and peculiar lodging experiences, and uncovers the inspiration behind these one-of-a-kind destinations.
+Each episode showcases the world’s most online casino unique and peculiar lodging experiences, and uncovers the inspiration behind these one-of-a-kind destinations.
 Accommodations range from the delightfully rustic to the outright bizarre!

 “Weird and Wonderful Hotels is full of quirky charm as it offers an exclusive tour of the world’s most unusual spots to rest your head along with luxurious retreats and eco-friendly lodges.
 The series is a natural fit for the Nat Geo Adventure audience,” said Carlyn Staudt, Senior Vice President of Global Acquisitions for National Geographic Channel.

 With season one of Weird & Wonderful Hotels now complete, we couldn’t wait to share this sneak preview of the show with you!